KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

   - Alignment of DREB2A used to obtain the ABS motif.
 Some sequences were removed in the paper representation to reduce visual size of alignment.
   - Alignment of plant Med25ACID domains used for surface residue evolutional conservation.

-# Figure Source Data
+# Source Data
-Contains data for reproduction of most data elements present in main and supplementary figures.
+Contains data for reproduction of most data elements present in main and supplementary figures and tables.

-Example data such as example CEST profiles or raw kinetic traces are not included.
+Example data such as example CEST profiles or raw kinetic traces are not included in the source data files.
+This data can be obtained from the data files in their respective directories.

-Data for tables are also included in an Excel format.